-(1) We reserve the right to amend the data protection statement in line with changed legal situations, or in the event of changes to services and to data processing.
-However, this only applies with regard to statements about data processing.
-Provided that user consent is required or parts of the data protection statement contain regulations for the contractual relationship with the users, the changes will only be made in agreement with the users.
+(1) We reserve the right to change the data protection declaration in order to adapt it to changed legal situations, or in the event of changes to the service as well as data processing.
+However, this only applies with regard to declarations on data processing.
+Insofar as user consents are required or components of the data protection declaration contain regulations of the contractual relationship with the users, the changes will only be made with the consent of the users.

-(2) Users are requested to keep themselves up to date with the content of the data protection statement.
+(2) Users are requested to inform themselves regularly about the content of the data protection declaration.